def classify_grade(score: float) -> str:

 style G fill:#F5F3FF,stroke:#7C3AED,color:#3B0764

-match goes beyond simple equality checks.
-It can destructure the shape of data, extracting values from dicts and lists in one step.
-Define the routing function first:
+match / case was added in Python.
+It goes beyond simple equality: it can inspect the shape of data, extract values from dicts and lists in one step, and apply guard conditions with if.

-"""Route a training event to the right handler."""
+"""Route a student record to the right handler."""

 case {"type": t}: